imankamyabi/kubeflow-aws-deployer/README.md

 # Kubeflow AWS Deployer
 Shell script to create an EKS cluster and deploy Kubeflow to it.

-Majority of this script is taken from code snippets at eksworkshop.com and for the purpose of quickly spinning up Cloudflow by running a single script rather than running individual shell commands.
+Majority of this script is taken from code snippets at eksworkshop.com and for the purpose of quickly spinning up KubeFlow by running a single script rather than running individual shell commands.

 Recommended to run in Cloud9 workspace, t3.small instance type and "Amazon Linux" platform.